Utah State vs. UNLV NCAA Football Odds, Plays and Insights | October 16, 2021

 Utah State vs. UNLV College Football Odds, Plays and Insights

-Oddsmakers give the Utah State Aggies (3-2, 0-0 MWC) the edge when they visit the UNLV Rebels (0-5, 0-0 MWC) on Saturday, October 16, 2021 in a matchup between MWC rivals at Allegiant Stadium.
-Utah State is favored by 6 points.
-The point total is set at 59 for the outing.
+MWC opponents meet when the Utah State Aggies (3-2, 0-0 MWC) visit the UNLV Rebels (0-5, 0-0 MWC) on Saturday, October 16, 2021 at Allegiant Stadium.
+Utah State is favored by a touchdown.
+The over/under is set at 61.5 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.